chrisShick/CakePHP3-HtmlPurifier/README.md

 This plugin is a sanitizer for entity data that uses the Html Purifier Library: http://htmlpurifier.org/

 HTML Purifier is a standards-compliant HTML filter library written in PHP.
 HTML Purifier will not only remove all malicious code (better known as XSS) with a thoroughly audited, secure yet permissive whitelist, it will also make sure your documents are standards compliant, something only achievable with a comprehensive knowledge of W3C's specifications.

+## Recognition
+  I have to give credit to @josegonzalez for giving me the inspiration to write this based on his Purifiable Behavior.
 ## Requirements
   - CakePHP 3.x
   - PHP >= 5.4.16